1. ConfigMaps decouple configuration from application code, making container images more portable and reusable.

 It becomes boring if you have to repeat --from-literal

 many times.
-What we can do is that we can create a file that store all your key-value pairs in one file and use that to create ConfigMap.
+What we can do is we can create a file that stores all your key-value pairs in one file and use that to create a ConfigMap.

 $ cat config.txt